sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 Because this extension was defined later, some servers may not support this yet.

-SabreDAV supports this since 1.9alpha1, but not yet in a stable release.
+SabreDAV supports this since 2.0.

 WebDAV-Sync allows a client to ask *just* for address books that have changed.
 The process on a high-level is as follows: